1. The Ghost in the quill

 And everything that happens in the play exists in the shadow of the War of the Roses.

-Othello begins as a war play, Othello being called to fight against the Turks in Cypress.
+Othello begins as a war play, Othello being called to fight against the Turks in Cyprus.
 But a storm takes care of the war and the play becomes a domestic tragedy.

 All’s Well That Ends Well takes place during a war between the French and Tuscans, a war we are not meant to care about at all.